HunterBaines/vim-timetap-cli/README.md

 And add to it this line:

 ```
-0 11 * * 1 ~/.local/bin/vim-timetap -x 8 | ~/.local/bin/cron-mail.sh "TimeTap Digest" user@example.com
+0 11 * * 1 ~/bin/vim-timetap -x 8 | ~/bin/cron-mail.sh "TimeTap Digest" user@example.com
 ```

 This will send an email every Monday at 11:00AM summarizing activity from the previous Monday up until the most recent Sunday.
-Remember to update "user@example.com" with the actual address you want this sent to, and, if needed, change the paths to `cron-mail.sh` and `vim-timetap` (assuming that's what you named your version of the "vimtimetap.py" in your PATH).
+Remember to update "user@example.com" with the actual address you want this sent to, and, if needed, change the paths to `cron-mail.sh` and `vim-timetap` (assuming that's what the copy of "vimtimetap.py" in your PATH is named).
 Also, since `cron` only runs a task if your computer is on at the defined time, you may want to change that time from 11:00AM to some other time you know your computer will be on at (or look into using `anacron`).